About the Gurr Lab

 Focus Areas

-Predictive phenotyping and quantitative genetics for breeding
+Predictive phenotyping and functional genomics

 Research Philosophy